-(U) Former detainees transferred to
+(U) Of former detainees known or

-Afghanistan and Pakistan generally have reengaged in local anti-coalition activity, while those transferred to Europe, the Middle East, and North Africa have more often reconnected with the transnational terrorist networks with whom they affiliated prior to capture.
-Those returning to transnational networks are more likely to be involved in future major acts of terrorism.
+suspected of returning to terrorist activities, those transferred to Afghanistan and Pakistan generally have reengaged in local, tactical-level, anti-coalition activity.
+Alternately, those former detainees known or suspected of reengaging in terrorism who were transferred to Europe, the Middle East, and North Africa have more often reconnected with terrorist networks associated with transnational terrorist activity, usually the same networks they were associated with prior to capture.
+Those returning to the transnational networks are assessed as more likely to be involved in future major transnational acts of terrorism.